dannym32/dannym32/README.md

 # <a href="https://www.linkedin.com/in/daniel-mullins24/">Daniel Mullins</a>'s IT and Cybersecurity Project Portfolio 🔐

 Always ready to learn when it comes to the latest landscape of cybersecurity.
 My interests include cybersecurity and solving tough problems by working on hands-on projects.
-The projects include areas from vulnerability management to threat detection, which helps me understand the latest trends in the dynamic field of cybersecurity.
-Feel free to browse them to know more about my contribution to the field of cybersecurity.
+The projects include areas from vulnerability management to threat detection to network topology, which helps me understand the latest trends in the dynamic field of cybersecurity.
+Feel free to browse them to know more about my contribution to the field.

 ## ⚠️ Vulnerability Management Projects